digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  Run a Canton sandbox (running ``daml sandbox``) and upload your old and new packages (``daml ledger upload-dar``).

--  Run a dry-run upload of your package to a more permanent testing environment, using the ``--dry-run`` flag of the ``daml ledger upload-dar`` command, which runs the upgrade type-checking, but does not persist your package to the ledger.
+-  Perform a dry-run upload of your package to a more permanent testing environment, using the ``--dry-run`` flag of the ``daml ledger upload-dar`` command, which runs the upgrade type-checking, but does not persist your package to the ledger.